markhilton/docker-php-fpm/README.md

 Docker container to install and run [PHP-FPM](https://php-fpm.org/).

 ## Project Goal
-Build out of the box, multi version, fully loaded PHP-FPM docker images, that can support all my projects.
-I mosty work with WordPress & Laravel.
+Out of the box, multi-version, fully loaded PHP-FPM docker images, that can support all my PHP projects.
+I work with WordPress & Laravel.
 The images are no light weight.
-The aim is to support maximum number of features out of the box, that could be easily turn ON/OFF with environment setttings.
+The aim is to support maximum number of features out of the box, that could be easily turn ON/OFF with environment settings.

 ## Supported branches and respective Dockerfile links